 You can monitor your Pinterest analytics dashboard to see statistics related to your Pinterest account such as – average daily impressions and views of your profile, average monthly views, and engagement with your content, activity from your blog address and top pin impressions in the last 30 days.
 Using this information, you can assess the performance of your Pinterest marketing strategy.

-Go to ‘social networks’ tab under your account settings to easily add Facebook, Twitter and Google Plus to your Pinterest account.
-Once you have connected your Pinterest account to your personal Facebook, Twitter and Google Plus accounts, you can easily share Pins and Boards to these networks.
+Go to ‘social networks’ tab under your account settings to easily add Facebook and Twitter to your Pinterest account.
+Once you have connected your Pinterest account to your personal or business Facebook and Twitter accounts, you can easily share Pins and Boards with these networks.

 Though I am not a Pinterest marketing expert, I am pretty sure you will benefit by following the above mentioned Pinterest marketing best practices.
 Thus I hope that you found my Pinterest marketing ideas and tips useful for laying down a proper Pinterest marketing strategy for your blog, brand or business.